sayonari/twitchTransFreeNext/README.md

 gTTS_In                 = True
 gTTS_Out                = True

+# if you make TTS for only few lang, please add langID in the list
+# for example, ['ja'] means Japanese only, ['ko','en'] means Korean and English are TTS!
+ReadOnlyTheseLang       = []

 # If you meet any bugs, You can check some error message using Debug mode (Debug = True)
 Debug                   = False
 ```